This Monsal Head walk is a classic Peak District walk and perfect if you’re just looking for a casual Sunday afternoon stroll.

 WALK HIGHLIGHTS: Amazing views of Headstone Viaduct across Monsal Dale, an impressive weir, and you walk right underneath the viaduct too.
-There’s also a little beach to play on just past the weir.
+There’s also a little river-beach to play on just past the weir.

-HOW LONG DOES IT TAKE: Without kids this would be a 45 minute walk, but as always we take our time with the boys and this walk took us closer to 1.5 hours.
+HOW LONG DOES IT TAKE: Without kids this would be a 1 hour walk, but with young kids, allow a good 1.5-2 hours.

-PUBLIC TOILETS: There are toilets at the Monsal Head car park, although these were shut on our last visit.
+PUBLIC TOILETS: There are toilets at the Monsal Head car park (cash or online donation to use).
 The Stables Bar next to the Monsal Head Hotel is a characterful rustic pub for a drink and bite to eat after your walk.
-There’s also an ice-cream van here, which is usually open weekends and school holidays.
+There’s also an ice-cream van here (cards accepted), which is usually open weekends and school holidays.

-1. From Monsal Head car park, head to the view point in between The Stables Bar and Monsal Head Hotel.
+1. From the Monsal Head car park, head to the view point in between The Stables Bar and Longstone Bar (which is part of Monsal Head Hotel).
 On the other side of the road is a small short-stay car park.
+Follow the road around to the left of the car park, to the Monsal Head viewpoint.
 Take a moment to appreciate the fantastic view.

 3. After 50 metres the path splits in two.
 Take the footpath on the right that leads through the woodland and down towards the River Wye.
 Be careful with your footing as there are tree roots and stumps that stick up along the footpath and there is a steep drop to the right.

 5. Continue along the footpath for another 100 metres and walk over the footbridge to cross over the River Wye.
-Once you’re over the other side, there is a small beach area of the river for the kids to play in the mud/sand.
+Once you’re over the other side, there is a small beach area of the river for the kids to play in the mud/sand to the left.

-8. Continue along the footpath that veers to the left for 200 metres, until you reach another footbridge to cross back over the other side of the River Wye.
+8. Continue along the footpath that veers to the left for 200 metres, until you reach another footbridge on your right to cross back over the other side of the River Wye.

 9. Walk to the left of the buildings and through the gate.

-10. Immediately after the gate, next to the building, is a footpath on the right hand side.
+10. At the end of the farm building, once you’re through the gate, take the footpath on the right.
 Follow this path for 380 metres.
-This leads you back up to the main viewpoint where this circular Monsal Head walk began.
+This gradually leads you back up to the main viewpoint where this circular Monsal Head walk began.